The Corporate Governance Review: Hong Kong

 Dealing in securities

-Directors' dealings in the issuer's securities are primarily governed by the Model Code for Securities Transactions by Directors of Listed Issuers (Model Code).
-The listing rules require all issuers to adopt the Model Code, or alternatively, a securities dealing code that is at least as strict.
+Directors' dealings in the issuer's securities are primarily governed by the Model Code for Securities Transactions by Directors of Listed Issuers (the Model Code).
+The listing rules require all issuers to adopt the Model Code, or a securities dealing code that is at least as strict.
 In practice, most issuers adopt the Model Code, sometimes with minor adaptations.
 A breach of the Model Code is regarded as a breach of the listing rules.

 Term of service and re-election

 The CG Code requires that all directors be subject to retirement by rotation at least once every three years.
-Under the listing rules, if an issuer proposes to enter into an employment contract for a duration that may exceed three years, with a termination notice period of more than one year, this will require prior shareholder's approval at a general meeting.
+Under the listing rules, if an issuer proposes to enter into an employment contract for a duration that may exceed three years, with a termination notice period of more than one year, this will require prior approval of shareholders at a general meeting.
 In this situation, the remuneration committee must advise shareholders as to whether the terms are fair and reasonable, and whether such a contract is in the interests of the issuer and its shareholders as a whole.

 i Financial reporting

 Timely disclosure of financial information is one of the most critical requirements under the listing rules.
-Non-compliance will normally lead to suspension of trading in the issuer's securities, until the requisite financial information is published.
+Non-compliance will normally lead to suspension of trading in the issuer's securities until the requisite financial information is published.

 The CG Code expects directors to acknowledge their responsibilities for preparing financial accounts.
 It also requires directors to include a statement in the annual report, setting out their discussion and analysis of the issuer's performance, an explanation of the business model and their strategy for delivering the issuer's objectives.
-The CG Code stresses that long-term financial performance, rather than short term rewards, should be a corporate governance objective.
+The CG Code stresses that long-term financial performance, rather than short-term rewards, should be a corporate governance objective.

 ii Disclosure of price-sensitive information